xdmushui/partner-center-sdk/develop/get-direct-sign-status-of-customer-agreement.md

 ---
-title: Get the status of a customer's direct acceptance of Microsoft Customer Agreement.
+title: Get customer's direct signing status for Microsoft Customer Agreement.
-description: This topic explains how to get the status of a customer's direct acceptance of Microsoft Customer Agreement. ms.date: 02/11/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
+description: You can use the DirectSignedCustomerAgreementStatus resource to get the status of a customer's direct signing (direct acceptance) of the Microsoft Customer Agreement. ms.date: 02/11/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
 ---

-# Get the status of a customer's direct signing (acceptance) of Microsoft Customer Agreement
+# Get the status of a customer's direct signing (direct acceptance) of Microsoft Customer Agreement

 Applies to:

 - Partner Center

-The **DirectSignedCustomerAgreementStatus** resource is currently supported by Partner Center only in the *Microsoft public cloud*.
-This resource doesn't apply to:
+The **DirectSignedCustomerAgreementStatus** resource is currently supported by Partner Center only in the Microsoft public cloud.

+This resource is *not applicable* to:

 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany